tvooo/thesis/Research.md

 Debugging
   ~ is the process of identifying and eliminating software errors, so-called *bugs*.
 This activity is usually supported by a specialized software called a *debugger*.
 The debugger allows to hook into a program during run-time through so-called *breakpoints* and step through each statement individually.
 At all times, the debugger can expose the values of variables in the respective context.

-This thesis adresses mainly the author-time phase
+This thesis and the according prototype mainly adress the author-time phase, during which so-called static analysis can be performed.
-- not debugging

 ### Identifiers, Variables and Functions